ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 $$DomesticAbstraction = DomesticDemand \cdot \left( 1 - WaterSavingFraction \right) · (1 + LeakageFraction)$$

 $WaterSavingFraction$, $LeakageFraction$, and $LeakageReductionFraction$ must be provided as input to the model.
 The baseline value is 0, the maximum value is 1.
-The value of $DomesticAbstraction$ is reduced by *WaterSavingFraction* and increased by *DomesticLeakage*.
+The value of $DomesticAbstraction$ is reduced by $WaterSavingFraction$ and increased by $LeakageFraction$.

 The leakage volume is considered lost due to evaporation.
-Consequently to the definitions above, the leakage volume is Leakage = LeakageFraction * DomesticDemand \cdot \left( 1 - WaterSavingFraction \right)
+Consequently to the definitions above, the leakage volume is"

+$$Leakage = LeakageFraction * DomesticDemand \cdot \left( 1 - WaterSavingFraction \right)$$

 It must be considered that only a fraction of the domestic water demand is consumed by the households.
 This fraction is the consumptive use, it is a value between 0 ans 1, and it is defined in the settings file.
 It can be either a constant or a map: